DianneBC/excel/README.md

 # excel

-In this project I Performed an in-depth analysis on a retail sales dataset using advanced Excel functions and visualisation tools.
+In this project I performed an in-depth analysis on a retail sales dataset using advanced Excel functions and visualisation tools.

 Key skills demonstrated: